Humban: Achaemenid reception

-In the Persepolis fortification archive, Humban appears more commonly than any other Elamite or Persian deity, with a total of twenty six mentions.
-For comparison, Auramazdā (Ahura Mazda) appears only ten times.
-The amount of grain which according to these documents was offered to Humban by the Achaemenid administration was more than thrice as big as that offered to Auramazdā.
-It has been argued that in this period, he should be regarded as not an Elamite god, but a Persian one.
+In the Persepolis fortification archive, Humban appears more commonly than any other Elamite or Persian deity, with a total of twenty six mentions (for comparison, Auramazdā, an early form of Ahura Mazda, appears only ten times).
+It has been argued that in this period, he should be regarded as a Persian god, rather than a strictly Elamite one.
+Overall he received the most offerings of all deities attested in textual sources.The amount of grain offered to him by the Achaemenid administration was more than thrice as big as that offered to Auramazdā.
+Offerings to him are designated as bakadaušiyam in multiple cases.
+This term, while Elamite, is a loan from Old Persian, and can be translated as "(feast) of the offering to (a) god".
+It accordingly likely designated a public feast.
+Similar celebrations are attested only for a small number of other deities.
+Wouter Henkelman suggests that the references to bakadaušiyam of Humban are therefore likely to reflect his popularity and status as a royal god.

-Mary Boyce went as far as suggesting that the prominence of Humban in the neo-Elamite period influenced the position of Ahura Mazda in religion of the Persians, but Wouter Henkelman considers this proposal to be entirely speculative.
-It is nonetheless plausible that the concept of kitin, associated with the neo-Elamite period with Humban, was later assigned to Ahura Mazda, as indicated by an inscription of Xerxes using this term.
+Mary Boyce went as far as suggesting that the prominence of Humban in the Neo-Elamite period influenced the position of Ahura Mazda in later religious traditions of the Persians, but Henkelman considers this proposal to be entirely speculative.
+It is nonetheless plausible that the concept of kitin, associated with the Neo-Elamite period with Humban, was later assigned to Ahura Mazda, as indicated by an inscription of Xerxes using this term.
 Ahura Mazda's role as a divine kingmaker was also likely modeled on Humban's.